Key Dates :

 Receives the “Epicures Argent 2014” prize for her creation, the Caramandes®

 2015 : Opens a second shop in the 6th arrondissement of Paris with her sister Véronique

 2016 : Receives the Medal of Merit from the French Government

 Receives the Bronze Award of “Femme Chef d’Entreprise Grand Ouest”

 Receives the Gold Award from the Academy of Chocolate of London

-Equipped with a master’s degree in economics, Anne-Françoise worked for a time as an intern with Parisian chocolatiers before taking the plunge.
+After graduating a Master’s degree in economics, Anne-Françoise worked for a while as an intern with Parisian chocolatiers before deciding to take the plunge.
 That was in May 1997.
 Initially assisted by her father, Anne-Françoise quickly learned the art and craft of chocolate-making.
-In 2003 she was awarded the “young talent” prize at the chocolate fair by Mr Colaneri, the president of the Club des Croqueurs de Chocolats (Club of Chocolate Munchers), and Mr Linxe, master chocolatier and founder of La Maison du Chocolat in Paris.
-After that she never looked back, and went on to grow and develop the business.
+In 2003, she was awarded the “young talent” prize at the Chocolate Fair by Mr Colaneri, president of the “Club des Croqueurs de Chocolats” (Club of the Chocolate Munchers), and by Mr Linxe, Master Chocolatier and founder of La Maison du Chocolat in Paris.
+After that, she never looked back, and went on to grow and develop the business.

 In 2004, she opened a second shop on 33 rue Saint-Aubin, specializing particularly in macaroons and crunchy chocolates.
 The following year, at the Paris Salon du Chocolat, she won the first prize in the ganache category with her “Concerto”.
 To keep up with the needs of her growing company, Anne-Françoise invested in 2007 in a brand new 300m2 laboratory on the outskirts of the city.